Bronte34/memo/README.md

-# memo
-This is personal notes.
+# This is just a memo